Teach For America Colorado now offers an additional pathway into the classroom through a two-year teacher training fellowship.

 Beyond the Fellowship

 All Launch Fellows will join a community of over 60,000 alumni and corps members working towards educational equity across sectors and will continue to receive support from the TFA network in Colorado.
-At the end of the two year Fellowship, Fellows will have a Masters of Arts in Teaching from Relay Graduate School of Education.
+At the end of the two year Fellowship, Fellows will have a Masters of Arts from Relay Graduate School of Education or ASPIRE to Teach and the University of Colorado - Denver.
 In addition to a graduate degree and lead teaching experience at a school in Denver, Fellows will have exposure to TFA's network and in-depth conversations about systemic issues that impact public education across the United States.

 Compensation and Program Cost

-As a Launch Fellow, you will be employed by a school and receive the same salary ($24,000 - $32,000), vacation, and health benefits as other teacher residents in the district.
-You will also be enrolled as a student Relay Graduate School of Education’s two-year residency program.
+As a Launch Fellow, you will be employed by a school and receive the same salary ($24,000 - $35,000), vacation, and health benefits as other teacher residents in the district.
+You will also be enrolled as a student in one of our university partner’s two-year residency program.

-Total cost for Relay's two-year program is $9500 paid over two years.
+Total cost for two-year graduate program is approximately $9500 paid over two years.

 Who We Look For